-The Report - to be made available for publication on the Company's website as required - shall include among other things the information required by Section 1110 G (1), (3), (4) and (9) of the Companies Act, including how the Company:
+The Report - to be made available for publication on the Company's website as required 4 - shall include among other things the information required by Section 1110 G (1), (3), (4) and (9) of the Companies Act, including how the Company:

-- a) integrates shareholder engagement in its investment strategy, as further detailed in the ESG Policy and - b) monitors investee companies on relevant matters, including strategy, financial and non-financial performance and risk, capital structure, social and environmental impact and corporate governance.
+a) integrates shareholder engagement in its investment strategy, as further detailed in the ESG Policy and 4 http://revisedacts.lawreform.ie/eli/2014/act/38/revised/en/html Page 12 of 28 b) monitors investee companies on relevant matters, including strategy, financial and non-financial performance and risk, capital structure, social and environmental impact and corporate governance.

-7.2.
-Investment Committee

-The Investment Committee is responsible for the maintenance of this Policy and competent to discuss the implementation of the ESG Policy in the investment process.
+6.2.
+Investment Committee The Investment Committee is responsible for the maintenance of this Policy and is competent to discuss the implementation of the ESG Policy in the investment process.
 In this role, the Investment Committee operates as ESG Committee for the Company.